gridsync/gridsync/docs/recovery-keys.md

 My computer exploded and I need to restore my folders!
 How do I do it?
 ----------------------------------------------------------------------

-From the initial Gridsync welcome screen, click on "I don't have an invite code" and then, under the "Import from Recovery Section" on the next screen, choose "Select file".
-If your Recovery Key was encrypted, you will be prompted for a passphrase and, assuming you enter it correctly, it your old settings will load after Gridsync finishes decrypting the file.
-Simply click "OK" after this to restore access to your previous connection and folders.
+From the initial Gridsync welcome screen, click the "Restore from Recovery Key" link and load the desired Recovery Key file from your computer.
+If your Recovery Key was encrypted, you will be prompted for a passphrase and, after entering it correctly, your connection to the associated storage grid will be restored.

-Note: when you first restore from a Recovery Key, your folders will appear in a "grayed out" state in main status window, indicating that they are only stored remotely, i.e., that they do not exist on your local computer).
-To re-download a folder, simply right- or double-click it from this list and select the desired download/sync location on your computer.
+Note: when you first restore from a Recovery Key, your folders will appear in a "grayed out" state in main status window, indicating that they are only stored remotely (i.e., that they are safely stored in the grid but not synchronized with your local computer).
+To re-download and synchronize a folder again, simply right- or double-click it from this list and select the desired location on your computer.

 My Recovery Key is taking a long time to decrypt -- what gives?